Male Breast Cancer (cont.)

 Other uncommon types of cancers of the breast that have been reported in men include ductal carcinoma in situ (cancer in the ducts that has not spread beyond the ducts themselves), cystosarcoma phylloides (a type of cancer of the connective tissue surrounding the ducts), and Paget's disease of the breast (a cancer involving the skin of the nipple).
 Some other types of breast cancer that occur in men are named for their growth patterns and microscopic appearance of the cancer cells, including papillary carcinoma, inflammatory carcinoma, and medullary carcinoma.

 About 85% of breast cancers in men have estrogen receptors on their cell membranes.
 Estrogen receptors on the cell membranes allow estrogen molecules to bind to the cancer cells.
-Estrogen binding to the cancer cells stimulates cell growth and multiplication.
+Estrogen binding to the cancer cells can stimulate cell growth and multiplication.

 What are male breast cancer symptoms and signs?